Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 • Keep some cash in hand for local purchases.

-• Stay connected with a universal travel adapter, power bank, and a local SIM card.
+• Stay connected with a universal travel adapter, a power bank, and a local SIM card.

 What to wear in Greece in October